plone/documentation/docs/index.md

 {octicon}`person-add;1.5em;sd-text-info`
 Developer guide
 ^^^
-This part of the documentation describes how to develop a Plone site.
+This part of the documentation describes how to develop a Plone project.
 +++
 ```{button-ref} {doc} developer-guide/index
 :color: primary